VaniOFX/DQN-divergence/blog_post.md

 ## Experimental setup

 Since divergence can now be quantified, we use it as a metric to compare which algorithms exhibit more divergence than others. **We say an algorithm exhibits more divergence if the fraction of runs in which soft divergence occurs is higher.** We refer to Memory Replay and Target Networks as DQN's "tricks".
 The improvement that each of the tricks brings to DQN is measured against the **baseline** model, DQN without tricks, or *vanilla* DQN.
+We thus compare 4 different setups for each environment: without tricks (vanilla agent), with Memory Replay (memory agent), with target networks (target agent), and with both tricks (DQN agent).

 We run each experiment with 25 different random seeds to achieve more statistically sound results, while taking into account our computational budget.
 If the maximal absolute Q-value predicted in the last 20 episodes is above the threshold $$\frac{1}{1-\gamma}$$, we say soft divergence occurs.
 <!--- At the end, we compare the configurations by counting how many times each of them has diverged. -->

 We try to follow the experimental setup from the [DQN paper](https://www.cs.toronto.edu/~vmnih/docs/dqn.pdf) wherever possible.
 The loss term we use is the mean-squared error which is clipped to $$[-1, 1]$$, as it was reported to improve the stability of the algorithm.
 The error is optimized by [Adam](https://arxiv.org/pdf/1412.6980.pdf) with a learning rate $$\alpha = 0.001$$.
 The choice of optimizer deviates from the original paper but has shown great success in deep learning recently.
 Additional experiments with different values of the learning rate and the contribution of error clipping are left for future work.

 Even though the original paper uses a convolutional neural network to play Atari games, we focus on the simpler and less computationally expensive Cart Pole, Mountain Car and Acrobot.
 Our model is a single-layer fully-connected network with a hidden layer of size 128.
-We end up comparing 4 different setups for each environment - with both tricks, with each trick separately and without tricks at all.

 All the experiments are run for 700 episodes which has been found to be enough for the agents to learn to win the games.
 For better exploration, we use an $$\epsilon$$-greedy strategy, which we linearly anneal from 1 to a minimum of 0.1 during the first 400 episodes, and keep it fixed after.
 The discount factor is fixed to 0.99 for all the environments.
 Another hyperparameter is the frequency of updates for the target network (whenever the technique is used) and we empirically find 400, 2000, 2000 to work well for Mountain Car, Cart Pole and Acrobot respectively.
 No extensive hyperparameter search has been executed since the focus of our work is not SOTA performance but to compare the importance of the methods instead.
 The values of the parameters are selected manually for the configuration with no tricks and kept fixed for all other configurations of the respective environment.